Connect with us

 They can be far less expensive than more traditional coverage because short-term plans vary widely and “run the gamut from comprehensive policies to fairly minimal policies,” said Louise Norris, an insurance broker who regularly writes about health policy.

-The plans don’t have to all the benefits required of ACA plans, for example, and can bar coverage for preexisting medical conditions, can set annual or lifetime limits, and often don’t include maternity care or prescription drugs.
+The plans don’t have to cover all the benefits required of ACA plans, for example, and can bar coverage for preexisting medical conditions, can set annual or lifetime limits, and often don’t include maternity care or prescription drugs.
 Despite notices warning of such policies’ limitations, consumers may not realize what isn’t covered until they try to use the plan.

 Concerned that people would choose this option instead of more comprehensive and more expensive insurance offered through the ACA, President Barack Obama’s administration set rules limiting the policy terms to three months.